Accounts

 - Barack Obama

 One of the best ways to save a lot of money long term is by investing in energy saving devices in your household.
-Getting an energy audit or investing in a high energy star rated devices.
-These may cost more than low rated energy, the savings in energy over the long term can be substantial.
+Getting an energy audit or investing in high energy star rated devices may cost more, the savings in energy over the long term can be substantial.
 Add to this the environmental benefits and the choice is clear.

 The power of pooling